 - Radar and RF signal propagation, transmission, and reception

-Note: The technology fee for the engineering courses (those with the ENGR and ELEN prefix) is $100/per course (covered by grants for military students).
-In addition, at-home lab exercises require you to purchase additional course materials which are estimated to be up to $8,000.
+Note: At-home lab exercises require you to purchase additional course materials which are estimated to be up to $8,000.
 These materials are not covered by the university undergraduate book grant.

 Degree Program Objectives